azubispau/example/README.md

-## Example file for python students
+## Example file for python students!!!